 For me, there’s nothing more embarrassing than getting my measurements wrong.
 Sometimes it does happen, but do stress again to double or triple check.
 I would have been even more embarrassed as I was kindly gifted these from Swift Direct Blinds for honest review purposes, so didn’t want to have to email them and say I’d messed up from the get go.

-However, if you have miss measured your blinds, they offer a free SizeSure guarantee where they can alter or replace them at no extra cost.
+However, if you have miss measured your blinds, they offer a SizeSure guarantee where they can alter or replace them.
 But, as with any company, they do not offer full refunds on made to measure orders, so you need to choose your colour and design carefully first.
 I prefer using photo editing software, such as Microsoft Paint or Photoshop to prevent any unwanted surprises.
 Just as we did with our double glazing.

 Save your blind measurements